Ghost Trucks of New York

-Jill’s fairy tale is more frustration than fantasy, and Tony might not be here if he didn’t take after his father in driving ghosts around in this episode about supernatural messengers.
+Jill’s fairy tale is more frustration than fantasy, and Tony might not be here if he didn’t take after his father in driving ghosts around in this episode about supernatural messages and their messengers.

 Jill and Tony have encountered ghosts, fairies, and voices from the future.
 Hear about their haunted lives.
 You can follow Jill and Tony’s adventures and social links at https://sociatap.com/JillCox_Cordova/